 - Current Year EPS Growth Estimate > 2.9%

-- Max Drawdown in the last 10 years is less than 55% (only about 10% of all US and Canadian stocks meet this criterion, which means declines of 55% or more are likely to be witnessed in about 90% of stocks.)
+- Max Drawdown in the last 10 years is less than 60% (only 17.8% of all North American stocks meet this criterion, which means declines of 60% or more are likely to be witnessed in about 82% of stocks.)
 Calculated based on closing prices, including dividends.

 - Price > $5